 - 3 drops clove essential oil

-- 3 drops vanilla essential oil
+- 3 drops vanilla oil

 - Measure dry ingredients into a small glass or stainless steel bowl.

 - Add the coconut oil (if it is solid, liquefy it first by setting the container in a bowl of hot water for 10–15 minutes, coconut oil melts at 76 F) and stir until completely combined.

 - Add the liquid ingredients and stir until completely combined.
 The xylitol crystals may still be visible; that’s fine.

 - Store in a small glass jar with a lid.

 Get FREE Access!